 5 Easy Ways for Students to Save | 03.04.13

 Developing good saving habits starts when you’re young, but many students don’t know where to begin.
 While we know it can be tough to save money when college expenses keep growing, every little bit helps.
-Below are five ways to help you save right now and better manage your money.

 1. Automate your Saving

 If you receive a regular paycheck from a part-time or on-campus job, see if you can allocate a portion to automatically deposit in a savings account.
 It doesn’t have to be a lot, but by putting a little bit away into a separate account, you’re more likely not to spend it and can even earn interest on the savings.

 2. Use your Tax Refund Wisely

 Did you just get your tax refund or are you patiently awaiting its arrival?
 It might be tempting to spend all of the “extra” money right away, but don’t!
 Put it directly into your savings account to build interest for when you really need it.
 That doesn’t mean don’t treat yourself to something nice, just keep it reasonable.

 3. Go Plastic-Free

 It’s easy to overspend when that little plastic card in your wallet is always there for you.
 But by switching to a cash-only system, you’re sure to spend only what’s budgeted for the month.

 If you’re anything like me, you like to see the benefit of your efforts in a tangible way.
 I’m a visual person, so there’s a huge difference between knowing what I’m saving, and seeing the results.
 That’s why I like to use money management tools like Mint.com.
 I can see my spending habits in charts and colors, and seeing those little bars increase month after month is why I keep at it.